tobymao/sqlglot/README.md

 I tried to parse SQL that should be valid but it failed, why did that happen?

 * Most of the time, issues like this occur because the "source" dialect is omitted during parsing.
-For example, when parsing a SQL query which is written in Spark SQL, one needs to specify the dialect like so: `parse_one(sql, dialect="spark")` (alternatively: `read="spark"`).
+For example, this is how to correctly parse a SQL query written in Spark SQL: `parse_one(sql, dialect="spark")` (alternatively: `read="spark"`).
 If no dialect is specified, `parse_one` will attempt to parse the query according to the "SQLGlot dialect", which is designed to be a superset of all supported dialects.
 If you tried specifying the dialect and it still doesn't work, please file an issue.

 I tried to output SQL but it's not in the correct dialect!